 Their main dojo's can be found in Leek nr staffs and Ashbourne respectively.

 From Soke Gene Mealey came forward myself.
 I studied under him at our Derby dojo in England from 1992 until 2001, when i left old England for the shores of Sweden.
 I already held experience from within Lao Ga Kung Fu and Karate, but from 1992 onwards, Kempo has been my life dedication.
 I have had the priviledge to train and spa with the British National Team during the early 90's in Bartley.
 I have had the honour and pleasure to train and learn alongside many great masters over the last 10 years including Grandmaster Gunter Bauer, Professor Morris, Hanshi Dave Hand, and Shihan Leslie Ottoey to name a few.
 And have given education to government agencies including police.
-All my grades are time served with professional qualification, i currently hold the honour of Swedens representative to the Yoshimi International Family and my qualifications checked and registered by the Swedish governing body of Jujutsu, S.B.K.F and the Swedish National Sport governing body S.I.F
+All my grades are time served with professional validation, and my qualifications checked and registered by the Swedish governing body of Jujutsu, S.B.K.F and the Swedish National Sport governing body S.I.F

 We cannot ever lay down our heads on our ancestors achievments, we must strive to maintain the high standard they set for us, so that others will know where we have come from.